DartMNKY/google-catppuccin-theme/README.md

 ## Usage

-1. Install the Stylus extension on your browser of choice
+1. Install the Stylus extension on your browser of choice.
-2. Install the theme
+2. Install the theme by [clicking here.](https://github.com/DartMNKY/google-catppuccin-theme/google-catppuccin.user.css)

 ## 🙋 FAQ (optional)